Staff Technology Acceptable Use and Internet Safety Protocol Document in PDF format

 - Users shall not access, upload, download, transmit, or distribute material that is pornographic, obscene, sexually explicit, threatening, discriminatory, intimidating, abusive, harassing, or offensive.

 - Users shall neither download nor install any commercial software, shareware or freeware onto network drives or disks without prior permission of the Director of Technology.
-Users shall not change settings on the browser or any other application.
+Appropriate educational apps may be downloaded to your iPad without prior permission.

 - Users shall not access, receive, upload, download, transmit, or distribute information pertaining to dangerous instruments such as bombs or other explosive devices, automatic weapons or other firearms, or other weaponry.